Loans

 Loan Acceptance and Refunds

 Loans will be certified for the amount requested or for the amount you are eligible for, if less than the requested amount.
-If you are enrolled in less than 12 credit hours and/or have a period of enrollment shorter than the full semester, your cost of attendance is adjusted to reflect your actual credit hours enrolled / period of enrollment and your loan award will be recalculated.
+If you are enrolled in fewer than 12 credit hours and/or have a period of enrollment shorter than the full semester, your cost of attendance is adjusted, and your loan award could be recalculated.

-Any change in your enrollment status (drop, add or withdrawal) after your loan is certified by ICC may require additional recalculation and revision of your original loan amount.
-If you decide not to attend ICC, you must officially withdraw from your classes prior to the refund date of each class or you will be responsible for payment of your tuition.
+Any change in your enrollment status (drop, add, or withdrawal) after your loan is certified by ICC may require additional recalculation and revision of your original loan amount.

 Please refer to your class schedule for the refund dates of your classes.